t-sagara/jageocoder/README.md

 ## Getting Started

-This package provides address-geocoding functionality in Python programs.
-The basic usage is specify a dictionary with `init()` then call `search()` to get geocoding results.
+This package provides address-geocoding functionality for Python programs.
+The basic usage is to specify a dictionary with `init()` then call `search()` to get geocoding results.

 ```python
 python